4-3-2-1 Formation: The Ultimate Coaching Guide

 However, cover from one of the midfield players can help relieve fullbacks of some of their defensive duties.

-The DM is the glue that binds the midfield trio together.
+The CDM is the glue that binds the midfield trio together.

 There are two main schools of thought surrounding this role: